Acne And Smoking In Women

 Basic skin cleansing goes a long way in treating acne in women who smoke.
 Any kind of cleanser that contains polyethylene beads or corundum crystals will help break up the hardened skin oils that plug pores.
 Rub the cleanser over your face and rinse—these products need mechanical action to work for opening pores.

 Microdermabrasion cloths and microdermabrasion creams can also be helpful for treating acne in women who smoke.
 These products wear away tight skin that causes fine wrinkles and that keeps pores from draining.
-You may be able to see subtle differences in your skin the first or second time you use products of this type, although full benefits take several months.
+You may be able to see subtle differences in your skin5 the first or second time you use products of this type, although full benefits take several months.

-Red light treatments are helpful treating blemishes in smoker’s skin.
+Red light treatments are helpful in treating blemishes6 in smoker’s skin.
 They help shrink the oil-producing glands at the base of pores.
 Blue light and combination light treatments are not as useful because acne in smokers’ skin usually is not caused by an overgrowth of acne bacteria.
 It can also be helpful to use skin creams that contain green tea extract or the form of vitamin C known as ascorbyl palmitate.

 Perhaps more than any other group, smokers benefit from using skin care creams that contain vitamin E. Also perhaps more than any other groups, smokers are likely to run into unexpected side effects from taking nutritional supplements that contain vitamin E.

-In smokers, the skin is usually depleted of vitamin E. Using a cream that contains vitamin E (which may be labeled as alpha-tocopheryl rather than alpha-tocopherol) restores the free radical fighters the skin needs to control inflammation.
+In smokers, the skin is usually depleted of vitamin E7.
+Using a cream that contains vitamin E (which may be labeled as alpha-tocopheryl rather than alpha-tocopherol) restores the free radical fighters the skin needs to control inflammation.
 Taking vitamin E supplements, however, drastically increases the production of sebum—in some people, as much as 3000%—and in some smokers can cause blackheads and whiteheads to multiply.

 Acne Treatments That Aren’t As Helpful For Women Who Smoke